How to Write a Narrative Essay

-It may sound surprising, but writing an introduction can be the hardest part of writing the essay.
-Before deciding on your narrative essay topic, make sure to read and understand your assignment properly.
+It may sound surprising, but an introduction can be the hardest part of an essay.
+Before deciding on your narrative essay topic, ensure you understand how to start a narrative essay.
 After this, take the time to brainstorm different topics for your future essay to help you decide on the one you like the most.
 Creating an outline for an essay is also a great idea, as it will help you structure your assignment correctly.
 Remember to follow the structure of the narrative essay as you start to write your introduction.

-When describing your characters and setting, be as detailed as possible in your description to give your reader the best possible understanding of what you have in mind.
+When describing your characters and setting, be as detailed as possible to give your reader the best possible understanding of what you have in mind.

-The body of your essay should include the rising action and the main point of the story (climax).
-As in the introduction, you should be as descriptive as possible; however, in this section, give extra attention to your characters’ actions and describe them as best as possible.
-Details matter and can be the difference between a B+ and an A level paper.
+The body of your essay should include the rising action and the story's main point (climax).
+As in the introduction, you should be as descriptive as possible; however, in this section, give extra attention to your characters' actions and describe them as best as possible.
+Details matter and can be the difference between a B+ and an A-level paper.

 How to End a Narrative Paper

 The conclusion of your narrative essay should have similarities with your introduction.
 Think of it as introducing events that happened after the turning point.
-Provide detailed descriptions of the setting, as well as the characters’ moods and feelings.
+Provide detailed descriptions of the setting and the characters' moods and feelings.
 In novels like Harry Potter, the conclusion of one novel can set the stage for the next volume and almost serve as the introduction to the next one if they are read back to back.

 Narrative Essay Topics